My most recent novel as of October 2020 is in need of representation. Contact: klagodzki at gmail dot com

-CONTROLLED CONVERSATIONS, a work of adult literary fiction, is complete at 77,000 words.
-I believe it will appeal to the fans of Anthony Marra’s A Constellation of Vital Phenomena, Anthony Doerr’s All the Light We Cannot See, as well as Steve Yarbrough’s The Unmade World.
+CONTROLLED CONVERSATIONS, a work of upmarket historical fiction, is complete at 80,000 words.
+I believe it will appeal to the fans of Anthony Marra’s A Constellation of Vital Phenomena, Anthony Doerr’s All the Light We Cannot See and Tomasz Jedrowski’s Swimming in the Dark.

-The novel’s events cover the span of two weeks in the summer of 1982 in Soviet-controlled, martial-law Poland, the time and place in which no one knows whom to trust.
+The novel’s events cover two weeks in the summer of 1982 in Soviet-controlled, martial-law Poland, the time and place in which no one knows whom to trust.
 Ordered to listen to the calls she connects, Emilia, a telephone operator in the small town of Zygmuntowo, overhears a conversation carried out in an apparent code.
-Meanwhile, outside the seaside city of Elbląg, Antek, a shipyard engineer and a Solidarity treasurer escapes an internment camp and works to recover the Union’s money, a task which in time leads him to Emilia’s town.
-Unbeknownst to both, in the metropolitan city of Gdańsk, Roman, a secret police officer disillusioned with his marriage and dreaming of spending the rest of his life on a beach in Rio, wants the money for himself.
-When geopolitical forces and violent men descend upon the little Zygmuntowo, Emilia must face choices she never expected to have to make.
+It continues to distract and bother her, but not as much as the growing realization that she’s falling in unsanctioned love with her best friend Kalina.
+Meanwhile, outside the seaside city of Frombork, Antek, a shipyard engineer and a Solidarity labor union treasurer, escapes an internment camp and works to recover the union’s money, a task which in time leads him to Emilia’s town.
+In the metropolitan city of Gdańsk, Roman, a secret police major, wants the money for himself.
+When geopolitical forces and violent men descend upon the little Zygmuntowo, Emilia must decide if she’s willing to risk prison or worse for the love of another woman.

 A short excerpt follows.